GluuFederation/docs-oxd-prod/3.0.1/sources/libraries/csharp/index.md

 **Required parameters:**

-* OpHost   - OpenID Connect Provider Url
+- OpHost: The URL of the OpenID Connect Provider (OP)

-* oxdport  - the port of the oxd server
+- oxdport: the port of the oxd server

-* oxdId    - oxd Id from client registration
+- oxdId: oxd Id from client registration

 **Request:**
 ```csharp